 Some companies make the rookie mistake of analyzing organizational culture after the deal has been finalized.
 However, this must start as early as the due diligence stage of the process.
 Don’t get too caught up with monetary investments and technicalities to the point where the human factor gets put on the back-burner.
 By learning more about the culture on both sides of the M&A deal, it will be easier to bridge both camps and meld them together in a way that allows them to complement each other.

 M&As might be a joining of forces, but some employees are sometimes left out of the picture.
 Those who still remain after the partnership is formed must grapple with new people, new procedures, and possibly, new work.
 In this scenario, conflict and tension may start to bubble at the surface, which may then lead to self-destructive turf wars that are the complete opposite of an alliance.

 That said, HR plays a vital role in settling issues that focus on company dynamics.
-For this reason, a post by Special Counsel emphasizes the importance of objective analysis when making critical decisions during this transitional period.
+For this reason, firms like Special Counsel offer a consultative partnership to help companies find success during the transitional period.
 It is up to the department to make sure all the goals benefit everyone involved, even if it means switching up age-old policies to make room for collective success.
 With an unbiased mindset, management will be able to see opportunities and mitigate risks when integrating two company cultures and processes together.

 It’s important to remember that if the company doesn’t personally define the culture, then the wrong people may do it for you, according to a previous article by Becky Deans on Employment Law Handbook.
 The last thing anyone wants is for bullies and persistent employees to run the show while everyone else gets pushed around.